Science

 These emissions can be reduced through AWD, a water management practice that involves controlled drainage events during the rice growing season.
 By temporarily lowering the water table and allowing the soil to aerate, AWD interrupts the low-oxygen conditions that enable methane production.
 This approach can reduce methane emissions by over 50% without impacting rice yields, while simultaneously reducing water usage by 25%

+The Rice Methane Reduction Protocol requires projects to monitor water levels across all fields, verified by Isometric using remote sensing technologies.
 The protocol provides a flexible quantification framework which incentivizes direct measurements.
 It also enables crediting using emissions reductions estimates developed by the Intergovernmental Panel on Climate Change (IPCC), with a conservative discount applied to address measurement uncertainty.

 This protocol was developed in line with the Isometric Standard, through collaboration between Isometric’s in-house Science Team and reviewers from Isometric’s independent Science Network of more than 400 experts and practitioners.